• IMPRESSION ORIGINALE

 Nice to meet you Dorte.
 Who are you?

 I am a designer and a story-teller.
 I am currently holing the post of Vice-Chairman at the Danish Color Board.
-I have a good share of professional experience behing me, including in the luxury design industry.
+I have a good share of professional experience behind me, including in the luxury design industry.
 I graduated from The Royal Danish Academy of Fine Arts – Schools of Architecture, Design and Conservation (KADK).

 I love to catch the moment with my camera and share it with others.
 I am curious about who we are and why we act as we do as human beings.